server

 Cron commands

-is specified the command is used to identify crontab entries.
+Unless name is specified the command is used to identify crontab entries.

 This means commands must be unique within a given users crontab.
 If you require